jseinturier/jopencv/README.md

 If you prefer to build the library, following steps are required:

 ### 3.1.
 Build standard OpenCV with Java wrappers
 The ``scripts`` directory contains preconfigured scripts that enable to generate OpenCV java wrappers.
 When the wrappers are generated, the libraries have to be copied within the appropriate directory under ``src/main/resources``.

+The OpenCV Java Wrapper Jar has also to be signed and to be copied within the ``repository`` directory.

 ### 3.2.
 Build opencv natives
 From the main directory: